aleksium/paintm8/README.md

 # paintm8
 Paint with you mates!
-A shared canvas for relatime collaborative drawing.
+A shared canvas for realtime collaborative drawing.